 Sugar Land areas impacted by Hurricane Harvey:

-Hurricane Harvey affected homes in five subdivisions in the Riverstone Development: Sweetbriar, Millwood, The Orchard, Lost Creek and Shadow Glen.
+Hurricane Harvey affected a few homes the Riverstone Development.
 All the homes that are affected are in Levee Improvement District 19.
 The subdivision of Millwood at Riverstone had widespread flooding during Harvey and the residents have filed a lawsuit.
 So did the street of Falling Briar Lane in Riverstone.
+Other subdivisions in Riverstone that had a few flooded homes (but not widespread flooding!) include: Sweetbriar, The Orchard, Lost Creek and Shadow Glen…all of which are close to the Brazos river (see map below).

 According to reports, only about 65 of Sienna Plantation’s 7,700 houses flooded…less than 1 percent.
 It is difficult to determine exactly where the flooding occurred but it seems to be on the West side, closest to the Brazos River in Sienna Village of Waters Lake, and on the Southeast side in Sienna Point (new section).